 - Happens in Futurama.
 For a few seasons, Leela, who grew up in an orphanage with no knowledge of her origins, always believed herself to be an alien.
 It turns out that her parents are really mutants.
 On the Futurama Earth, mutants are forced to live in the sewers.
 When Leela was born, her parents realized that she was the least mutated mutant ever born.
 They left her on the doorstep of an orphanage with a note written in an alien-language, with the reasoning that she could have a normal life if her origins were unknown.

 - In the Christmas Episode of Hey Arnold!, Mr. Hyunh reveals that a couple of decades back during the Vietnam War, his village was attacked, but some soldiers were evacuating civilians.
 However, they only had room on the helicopter for one, so Mr. Hyunh gave up his then two-year-old daughter Mai to the soldiers, so she could have a better life.
-The soldiers apparently found a home for her in America, and she is reunited with her father as an adult thanks to help from Arnold.
+The soldiers apparently found a home for her in America, and she is reunited with her father as an adult thanks to help from Arnold and Helga.